bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-22.0-explained.md

 Aaron: 00:15:23

-Right.
-Speaking of these kinds of topics,

-## Tor Version 3

-you already mentioned Tor version 3.
+Speaking of these kinds of topics, you already mentioned Tor version 3.
 Tor version 2 has now been fully deprecated, right?

 Sjors: 00:15:33